ditrit/OGrEE-3D/README.md

 +device:[name]@[slot]@[template]
 ```

-All other devices have to be declared with a parent's slot and a template.
+All other devices (blades / components like processor, memory, adapters, disks...) have to be declared with a parent's slot and a template.
 ```
 +device:[name]@[slot]@[template]
 +device:[name]@[slot]@[template]@[side]